evandroforks/timetray/README.md

 TimeTray displays the current calender week in a system tray

 ## How to build your own Jar file
-edit TimeTray.java
+Make your required edits to the TimeTray.java file then run the following commands:

-rm -rf *.class *.jar
+- rm -rf *.class *.jar
-javac TimeTray.java
+- javac TimeTray.java
-jar -cmf TimeTray.mf TimeTray.jar *.class
+- jar -cmf TimeTray.mf TimeTray.jar *.class

 jar tf TimeTray.jar - to see jar contents